This page can be downloaded as a PDF here.

 The pitfalls of poor advice

-Here are 6 things that parents routinely do which can have undesired consequences:
+Listed below are some things that parents routinely do which can have undesired consequences:

-- Leaving it to another sibling with the proviso that they look after their brother/sister.
-If this sibling went bankrupt, then this money would be taken away.
-If they divorced, again the money would be taken into account in a divorce settlement.
+If this sibling went bankrupt, this money would be taken away.
+If they divorced, the money would be taken into account in a divorce settlement.

 You can set up a trust fund as part of your will and leave money in it for your child’s provision.
 You can set up a pilot trust by placing just £10 in it whilst you are alive.
 Money left by other relatives can go directly into this (they will have to state this in their will).
 You can name as many people as you want to be beneficiaries of the trust fund.
 In your will, you can make gifts and money gifts to friend and families.
 Once the gifts have been given, the funeral bill and utility bills taken, you are left with the residue which will form the basis of the trust fund.